 Our typical conditional offer is A*A*A in three maths and science A-levels, or 42 in the IB with 7,7,6 in maths and science subjects at Higher Level, however offers vary according to candidates' circumstances and choice of subjects.

 Offers will not normally include STEP or AEA grades, but students are not discouraged from sitting these examinations.

 Interviews and Written Assessments

-Applicants for Natural Sciences can expect to have two interviews, each interview lasting approximately 25 minutes.
+Applicants for Natural Sciences can normally expect to have two interviews, each interview usually lasting approximately 20-25 minutes.
 One interview will typically be with a pair of interviewers, one of which will be a Chemistry Fellow and the other interview will typically be with a pair of Physics or Biology Fellows depending on your chosen specialisation.